 As Paul Johnson, director of the IFS, put it on the Today programme earlier this morning:

 “If you’re looking at the whole of household income, a lot of this information is a little bit out of date.
 We’ve done our own work looking at where we think things will be going and it does look pretty clear that, as I said, by 2015 incomes won’t have recovered their 2010 or 2008 levels.”

 The transparent attempt by the government to selectively reinterpret the data in order to downplay the so-called ‘cost of living crisis’ is frankly rather alarming.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.